UCSB-NLP-Chang/CoPaint/README.md

 ```
 This script will download pretrained diffusion models from [guided-diffusion](https://github.com/openai/guided-diffusion) and [repaint](https://github.com/andreas128/RePaint).

 Then it will download and preprocess `CelebA-HQ` dataset according to the data split in [Lama](https://github.com/saic-mdal/lama).
-The images we used for `ImageNet` dataset are provided in `datasets/imagenet100`.
+The images we used for `ImageNet` dataset should be placed in `datasets/imagenet100`, which could be downloaded [here](https://drive.google.com/drive/folders/1CTBHK8udyGejJEob-HTL1MrmtkqC_3gr?usp=sharing).

 ## Usage
 ### Inpainting with `CoPaint`